Camping At Alvord Desert & Alvord Hot Springs

 Camping at Alvord Desert couldn’t be any easier.
 And the best part?
 It’s pretty much free!

-Located in Southeastern Oregon is a place where you’ll find a 12-mile long and 7-mile wide dried up lake bed that was formed when water evaporated and left behind its salt minerals.
+Located in Southeastern Oregon, a 12-mile-long and 7-mile-wide dried-up lake bed was formed when water evaporated and left behind its salt minerals.
 What’s left is an alien landscape.

-The dusty white crackled land that’s backed with the majestic Steens Mountain is a playground for few in-the-know people looking for a different type of adventure.
+The dusty white crackled land that the majestic Steens Mountain backs is a playground for a few in-the-know people looking for a different type of adventure.

 Consider yourself in the minority as this spot isn’t too popular and we’re here to share with you everything you need to know about camping at Alvord Desert.